SocialCareData/placements-standard/background_1.md

 </div>

-Although, as the table above shows, there are many models already gathering placement cost data, and some gathering other types of data necessary to meaningful regional sufficiency analysis, we are aware of none that gather all this data in a way that readily enables quantitative insight.
+Although, as the table above shows, there are many models already gathering placement cost data, and some gathering other types of data necessary to meaningful regional sufficiency analysis, we are aware of none that gather all this data in a way that readily enables quantitative insight into where key sufficiency gaps are.
 As the table below shows, the data models we are aware of that capture rich insight on determinants of placement availability, preferred placement and child outcomes (BERRI, CANS and IMPOWER) are models designed to be used by social workers, rather than placement teams.
 While data of this sort gathered by social workers is invaluable for individual care planning, it is not designed primarily to support aggregate analysis or enable meaningful ‘apples for apples’ comparison with neighbours.
 This is because the data is largely qualitative and many key fields such as needs and risks are largely uncategorised.

 <div class="background-table">